CodeYourFuture/curriculum/common-content/en/module/js2/access/index.md

 > "access the _value_ associated with _key_ of `"log"`, inside the `console` object"

-Similarly we can use dot notation to access property values stored in object literals:
+Similarly we can use dot notation to access property values stored in objects we have defined:

 ```js
 const profileData = {